loncho95/Loncho-practicando/README.md

-# Loncho-practicando
+# Loncho-practicando 1
-First try of creating a repository
+## First try of creating a repository

+Our first  repo